Calculator | Any scientific calculator is acceptable! I recommend the TI-30XII scientific calculator (it costs less than $20). |

 3. Perform operations on and simplify rational expressions.

-4. Solve quadratic equations with real solutions, including the use of the quadratic formula.
+4. Solve quadratic equations with real solutions, including the use of the

 5. Solve rational equations.